A Letter from the President

 - Design print marketing and informational pieces such as posters, flyers, email blasts, programs, etc.

-- Update web content using the CMS
+- Update web content using the content management system (CMS)

 For more information, contact Stacy Bingham, Associate Dean of the College for Career Development, firstname.lastname@example.org